Written by Dr. Emmanuel De La Cruz, MD Double Board-Certified Plastic Surgeon | Houston, Texas

 Repositioning tissue, not simply tightening skin

-One of the most common questions patients ask is: What Does a Facelift Fix?
+One of the most common questions patients ask who is seeking for a the best facelift in Houston: What Does a Facelift Fix?

 1. Sagging Skin